spence91-aicore/pinterest-data-pipeline595/readme.md

 For Batch Processing:

 * **Amazon API Gateway** - configured to route sample Pintrest data
-* **EC2 instance** - a server was created, and configured to be a Kafka REST Proxy, and a "consumer", which will write data to a...
+* **EC2 instance** - a server was created, and configured to be a Kafka REST Proxy, and a "consumer", which will write data to Kafka cluster...
-* ...**S3 Bucket** - this is where the data from the Kafka consumer is stored, ready to be processed by databricks.
+* ...**MSK (Kafka) -> S3 Bucket** - this is where the data from the Kafka consumer is stored, ready to be processed by databricks.
+Configuration is to get Kafka to write to S3.
 * **Amazon Managed Workflows for Apache Airflow** - a DAG ("Directed Acyclic Graph") created and uploaded to run the batch process for the data stored in the S3 Bucket mentioned above.

 (For this demonstration, the Kafka instance (was already configured and set up)